kachkaev/KachkaevAssetsVersionBundle/README.md

 then you can simply call ``php app/console assets_version:increment`` to change ``v42`` to ``v43``.
 It is important to clear ``prod`` cache afterwards as this is not done automatically.
 More features are described below.

-A detailed information on using assets versioning can be found in Symfony documentation:
+The reasons for versioning your project’s assets are listed in the Symfony docs:
 http://symfony.com/doc/current/reference/configuration/framework.html#ref-framework-assets-version

 Installation
 ------------